 ALSO READPunjab Government convenes emergency meeting post-surgical strike across LoC Pakistan could be behind Nabha jail reak: Sukhbir Punjab on high alert evacuation of villages along LoC border begins Nabha jailbreak: Sukhbir speaks to NSA; govt orders formation of inquiry panel Channi demands arrest of Sukhbir, Majithia

+Could be behind jail break," Sukhbir had tweeted.
+Mintoo, who was wanted in ten terror offences, was arrested by Punjab Police after he was deported from Thailand in November 2014.
+DGP further said that Parminder Singh Pinda would also be questioned when he would be brought to the state.
+Pinda was arrested last evening from Kairana in Uttar Pradesh's Shamli district by UP Police.
 In a sensational jailbreak, Mintoo yesterday escaped along with five other prisoners after armed men in police uniform stormed the high-security Nabha prison in Patiala.
 He was nabbed from Nizamuddin railway station in Delhi today.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)